plotly/documentation/_posts/r/2015-07-30-3d-surface-plots.md

----
-title: 3D Surface Plots in R
+# 3D Surface Plots in R
-name: 3D Surface Plots
-permalink: r/3d-surface-plots/
-description: How to make interactive 3D surface plots in R.
-layout: base
-thumbnail: thumbnail/3d-surface.jpg
-language: r
-page_type: example_index
-has_thumbnail: TRUE
-display_as: chart_type
-order: 5
----

 # 3D Surface Plots in R